Your Social Insurance Number: A Shared Responsibility! Protect it! Safeguard it!

 Your Social Insurance Number (SIN) is confidential.
 With Service Canada, you share the responsibility of protecting your SIN from inappropriate use, fraud, and theft.

-- contact Service Canada if you change your name, if your citizenship status changes, or if information on your SIN record is incorrect or incomplete; and
+- Contact Service Canada if you change your name, if your citizenship status changes, or if information on your SIN record is incorrect or incomplete.

-- Don't provide your SIN over the phone unless you make the call and you know with whom you are dealing.
+- Never provide your SIN over the phone unless you make the call and you know with whom you are dealing.

 - Never reply to e-mails that ask for personal information like your SIN.

 - Shred paper records with personal information and your SIN once you no longer need them.